Fuzhong metro station

 Fuzhong (府中) is a metro station in New Taipei, Taiwan served by the Taipei Metro.
+It is a station on the Bannan line.

 Station overview

 This five-level, underground station has two stacked side platforms and three exits.
 Its location is where the old TRA Banqiao Station used to reside.

 Design

 The piece "Poetry on the Move" is an interactive bulletin board.
 It consists of a computer-operated LED matrix display in the form of a triangulated strip.
 The project invites participants to upload text messages and post poetry for public display.